liang-ma/BlackScholes_MonteCarlo/README.md

 >
 - Estimate the average

-We can see that [$\alpha$] is related to the latency of the inner loop.
+We can see that ![$\alpha$] is related to the latency of the inner loop.
 Since each iteration of the inner loop requires random numbers, one of factors that limit the latency is the latency of generating a random number.
 The other factor are the mathematical operations of one Black Sholes step.

 At frequencies below 100MHz on modern FPGAs, two random numbers are produced every two clock cycles (pipeline with Initiation Interval 2).
 By considering also the unrolling factor NUM_RNGS, the time for each step on the FPGA ![$t\approx\frac{clock\ period}{NUM\_RNGS}$].
 For instance, at the frequency of 100MHz with NUM_RNGS=8, ![$t\approx1.25ns$]